ciscorx/7z-revisions/README.md

 # 7z-revisions
-Emacs app that saves and allows one to view revisions of a single file, via a .7z archive, useful when git is considered over-kill.
+This Emacs app is not really a version control system, but simply an incremental backup system that easily lets you browse and search past saves of a single file, keeping incremental diffs in a .7z archive.   useful when git is considered over-kill.
 Also, provides word by word differential highlighting.
 Also, provides syntax coloring when viewing raw diff files.
+Compatible with windows and linux.

  Commentary: